tkchoy/github-pages/index.md

 ---
-title: Welcome to my first published thing!
+title: Welcome to my index!
 author: TC
 ---

+Aug 29 Thing

 What will this be for?